astramieri/oracle-ai-vector-search/docs/indexes_and_memory.md

 Oracle AI Vector Search supports two types of indexes:
 - **In-Memory Neighbor Graph Vector Index**
-    - *Hierarchical Navigable Small World (HNSW)* is the only type supported
+    - Hierarchical Navigable Small World (HNSW) is the only type supported
     - HNSW are very efficient for vector approximate similarity search
     - In a RAC environment you cannot create HNSW index
     - Store in memory (SGA)
     - Best choice when data fits in memory
-    - NOTE: after a database restart, **HNSW indexes must be rebuilt!**
+    - After a database restart **HNSW indexes must be rebuilt!**
 - **Neighbor Partition Vector Index**
-    - *Inverted File Flat (IVF) Index* is the only type supported
+    - Inverted File Flat (IVF) Index is the only type supported
     - They balances high search quality with reasonable speed
     - Better suited for larget datasets
     - Supports DML operations

-**NOTE.** You can only create **one type of vector index per vector column.**
+**NOTE.
+You can only create one type of vector index per vector column.**

-*Example 1 (HNSW).
+### Example 1 (HNSW)

 Immagine highways (upper layers) connecting major cities and local roads (lower layers) for detailed navigation.
-HNSW starts the search on "highways" to quicly get close to the target, the uses "local roads" for precise results.*
+HNSW starts the search on "highways" to quicly get close to the target, the uses "local roads" for precise results.

 ![Hierarchical Navigable Small World (HNSW)](../imgs/vector_index_hnsw.png)

-*Example 2 (IVF).
+### Example 2 (IVF)

 Think of a libraray with books organized by subject (partitions).
-If you're looking for a specific topic, you only need to search the relevant section, not the entire library.*
+If you're looking for a specific topic, you only need to search the relevant section, not the entire library.

 ![Inverted File Flat (IVF)](../imgs/vector_index_ivf.png)